AncyThomas-dev/Cybersecurity/Azure/readme.md

 ![](2/Images/Docker_Ansible/Container_Connected.png)

-4. Create a new security group rule that allows your jump box machine full access to your VNet.
+4. Created a new security group rule that allows the jump box machine full access to the VNet.

-    - Get the private IP address of your jump box.

-    - Go to your security group settings and create an inbound rule.
-Create rules allowing SSH connections from your IP address.

-       - Source: Use the **IP Addresses** setting with your jump box's internal IP address in the field.

-        - Source port ranges: **Any** or * can be listed here.

-        - Destination: Set to **VirtualNetwork**.

-        - Service: Select **SSH**

-        - Destination port ranges: This will default to port `22`.

-        - Protocol: This will default to **TCP**.

-        - Action: Set to **Allow** traffic from your jump box.

-        - Priority: Priority must be a lower number than your rule to deny all traffic.

-        - Name: Name this rule anything you like.
-        - Description: Write a short description similar to: "Allow SSH from the jump box IP."

 ---

-#### Setup your Provisioner
+#### Setup the Provisioner

 In this step, I launched a new VM from the Azure portal that could only be accessed using a new SSH key from the container running inside the jump box.

-1. Connect to the Ansible container.
-Once connected, I created a new SSH key and copy the public key.
+1. Connected to the Ansible container.
+Once connected, I created a new SSH key and copied the public key.

     - Ran `docker run -it cyberxsecurity/ansible /bin/bash` to start the container and connect to it.
      ```
     - Ran `ls .ssh/` to view the keys.

     - Ran `cat .ssh/id_rsa.pub` to display the public key.

-    - Copy the public key string.
+    - Copied the public key string.

 2. Returned to the Azure portal and located one of the web-vm's details page.